alpine9000/squirt/README.md

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-You should have received a copy of the GNU General Public License along with libiberty; see the file LICENSE.
+You should have received a copy of the GNU General Public License along with the software; see the file LICENSE.